-Our core mission is to reduce violence in the Milwaukee.
-In collaboration with community partners and experts, we strategize to prevent violence against people of all ages and work to assure that people affected by violence have access to justice and social service systems.
+Our core mission is to reduce violence in Milwaukee.
+In collaboration with community partners and experts, we strategize to prevent violence against people of all ages and work to ensure that people affected by violence have access to justice and social service systems.

-April 24, 2013 (Denim Day) is a day to honor survivors of sexual assault and bring awareness to the dangers of victim blaming.
+Denim Day is a day to honor survivors of sexual assault and bring awareness to the dangers of victim blaming.
+The City of Milwaukee partnered with numerous community partners to organize a Persons of Influence campaign.
+For more information, view the official Denim Day webpage.

 Learn About Our Work